smart-data-models/dataModel.Transportation/Vehicle/doc/spec_IT.md

         model: https://schema.org/Text
         type: Property
     vehicleSpecialUsage:
-      description: 'Indicates whether the vehicle is been used for special purposes, like commercial rental, driving school, or as a taxi.
+      description: Indicates whether the vehicle is been used for special purposes, like commercial rental, driving school, or as a taxi.
 The legislation in many countries requires this information to be revealed when offering a car for sale.
-Enum:''ambulance, fireBrigade, military, police, schoolTransportation, taxi, trashManagement'''
+Enum:'ambulance, fireBrigade, military, police, schoolTransportation, taxi, trashManagement'
       enum:
         - ambulance
         - fireBrigade